-This article shows you how to give an external photo system one stable web address for your whole organization, then decide which flow each incoming photo runs.
+This article shows you how photos reach your flows — from the Templified Tether app, or from an outside photo system — and how to decide which flow each incoming photo runs.
 You set this up on two tabs of the Flows page: Connection and Routing.

 Connection versus a per-flow webhook